webknjaz/pypa--gh-action-pypi-publish/README.md

 > `actions/upload-artifact` and `actions/download-artifact` actions for
 > sharing the built dists across stages and jobs.
 Then, use the `needs`
 > setting to order the build, test and publish stages.

+The expected environment for running `pypi-publish` is the GitHub-provided Ubuntu VM.
+We are running a smoke-test against `ubuntu-latest` in CI but any currently available numbered versions should do.
+We'll consider them supported for as long as GitHub itself supports them.

+Running the action in a job that has a `container:` set is not supported.
+It might work for you but you're on your own when it breaks.
+If you feel the need to use it, it's likely that you're not following the recommendation of invoking the build automation in a separate job, which is considered a security issue (especially, when using [Trusted Publishing][trusted publisher] that may cause privilege escalation and would enable the attackers to impersonate the GitHub-backed identity of the repository through transitive build dependency poisoning).
+The solution is to have one job (or multiple, in case of projects with C-extensions) for building the distribution packages, followed by another that publishes them.

+Self-hosted runners are best effort, provided no other unsupported things influence them.
+We are unable to test this in CI and they may break.
+This is often the case when using custom runtimes and not the official GitHub-provided VMs.
+In general, if you follow the recommendation of building in a separate job, you shouldn't need to run this action within a self-hosted runner — it should be possible to build your dists in a self-hosted runner, save them as a GitHub Actions artifact in that job, and then invoke the publishing job that would run within GitHub-provided runners, downloading the artifact with the dists and publishing them.
+Such separation is the _recommended_/**supported** way of handling this scenario.
+Our understandng is that Trusted publishing is expected to work on self-hosted runners.
+It is backed by OIDC.
+If it doesn't work, you should probably ask GitHub if you missed something.
+We wouldn't be able to assist here.

+Trusted Publishing cannot be tested in CI at the moment, sadly.
+It is supported and bugs should be reported but it may take time to sort out as it often requires cross-project collaboration to debug (sometimes, problems occur due to changes in PyPI and not in the action).

+The only case that is explicitly unsupported at the moment is [Trusted Publishing][trusted publisher] in reusable workflows.
+This requires support on the PyPI side and is being worked on.
+Please, do not report bugs related to this case.
+The current recommendation is to put everything else you want into a reusable workflow but keep the job calling `pypi-publish` in a top-level one.

+Invoking `pypi-publish` from composite actions is unsupported.
+It is not tested.
+GitHub Runners have limitations and bugs in this case.
+But more importantly, this is usually an indication of using it insecurely.
+When using [Trusted Publishing][trusted publisher], it is imperative to keep build machinery invocation in a separate job with restrictive priviliges as [Trusted Publishing][trusted publisher] itself requires elevated permissions to make use of OIDC.
+Our observation is that the users sometimes create in-project composite actions that invoke building and publishing in the same job.
+As such, we don't seek to support such a dangerous configuration in the first place.
+The solution is pretty much the same as with the previous problem — use a separate job with dedicated and scoped privileges just for publishing; and invoke that in-project composite action from a different job.

+And finally, invoking `pypi-publish` more than once in the same job is not considered supported.
+It may work in a limited number of scenarios but please, don't do this.
+If you want to publish to several indexes, build the dists in one job and add several publishing jobs, one per upload.

 ## Advanced release management